val-town/val-town-blog/src/content/blog/node-spawn-performance.md

 ---
-title: "Why is spawning a new processes in Node so slow?"
+title: "Why is spawning a new process in Node so slow?"
 generated: 1701894028870
 description: "A deep dive into spawn call performance in Node."
 author: Max McDonnell